abmoRobotics/ExoMy_Software/README.md

 ```
 These commands switch between the two environments on the system.

+# Tips
+For controlling the robot wirelessly, we have used SSH to control and program the rover.
+The Eduroam AAU network does not allow communication directly between devices however.
+We have used a free VPN called tailscale.
+We strongly recommend using this, as you can share the device, such that all group members can access it.

 # Other questions
 For other questions, contact Jacob at jknuds19@student.aau.dk